ainchu18/jk_clothing/README.md

 ## Validation<a name=validation></a>
 ### PEP8 Validation<a name=pep></a>
 * http://pep8online.com/ was use to validate the python code written.
 Result came back with warnings of line of code too long.
 I am not sure how to fix them without ruining the site or it might not work if I edit it.
 Will try and learn how to do this in the future as for now, due to time constraints, I will leave it be as it is not affecting the overall performance of the site.
+On one hand, with regards to Unitest, I am still not sure how to do this so I wasnt able to include any of these in the code.
+Will learn about this more in the future when I have more time to focus on it.
 ### HTML Validation
 * https://validator.w3.org/ was used to check the html files on this site.
 According to the site, there are 8 errors on this site.
 6 of these said the duplicate id's, but when I checked the code, it says that I used duplicate id but this id was used for a dropdown options.
 2 of these error said that form are not allowed to be a child of an ul.
 Tried to fix it but the overall look of the site change, so I kept it knowing and being aware of the error and will learn in the future not to do this.
 For now, due to time constraint, I will leave it be as the this error is not affecting the seach function of the site.
 ### CSS Validation